burke/zeus/docs/message_format.md

 There are a number of different types of messages passed between Master and Slave processes.

-In the interest of simplifying Slave libraries, messages are send as single packets over a UNIX datagram socket, with a single-letter prefix, followed by a colon, indicating the message type.
+In the interest of simplifying Slave libraries, messages are sent as single packets over a UNIX datagram socket, with a single-letter prefix, followed by a colon, indicating the message type.

 #### Pid & Identifier message (`P`)